TheCraftedGem/skynet/README.md

 `Termiated Survives`

-I left these in so that you could see when processes where being spawned or terminatedl.
+I left these in so that you could see when processes where being spawned or terminated.
 If you're manually testing the server via iex these can be a pain, so I recommend commenting these messages out, they're all inside the Terminator Module.

 To See Count Of Active Terminator Processes: